tempelaar-team/qc_lab/docs/user_guide/algorithm_dev.rst

         evals, evecs = np.linalg.eigh(H)
         # Now calculate the adiabatic wavefunction.
         wf_adb = np.einsum('tji,tj->ti', np.conj(evecs), state.wf_db)
-        # Finally calculate the populations (note that we do not sum over the batch).
+        # Finally calculate the populations (note that we do not sum over the batch, this is done internally by QC Lab).
         pops_adb = np.abs(wf_adb)**2
         # Store the populations in the state object.
         state.pops_adb = pops_adb